MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-B-Food-Human-Consumption/part-100-General/subpart-A-State-Local-Requirements/section-100.1.md

 (2) If a petition does not meet the prerequisite requirements of paragraph (c) of this section, the agency will issue a letter to the petitioner denying the petition and stating in what respect the petition does not meet these requirements.

-(3) If a petition appears to meet the prerequisite requirements in paragraph (c) of this section, it will be filed by the Division of Dockets Management, stamped with the date of filing, and assigned a docket number.
-The docket number identifies the file established by the Division of Dockets Management for all submissions relating to the petition, as provided in this part.
+(3) If a petition appears to meet the prerequisite requirements in paragraph (c) of this section, it will be filed by the Dockets Management Staff, stamped with the date of filing, and assigned a docket number.
+The docket number identifies the file established by the Dockets Management Staff for all submissions relating to the petition, as provided in this part.
 Subsequent submissions relating to the matter must refer to the docket number and will be filed in the docket file.
-The Division of Dockets Management will promptly notify the petitioner in writing of the filing and docket number of a petition.
+The Dockets Management Staff will promptly notify the petitioner in writing of the filing and docket number of a petition.

-(4) Any interested person may submit written comments to the Division of Dockets Management on a filed petition as provided in § 10.30(d) of this chapter.
+(4) Any interested person may submit written comments to the Dockets Management Staff on a filed petition as provided in § 10.30(d) of this chapter.

 (5) Within 90 days of the date of filing the agency will furnish a response to the petitioner.
 The response will either: